 Simulation

-We simulated a range of scenarios to benchmark the VLA method and compare its performance to that of other methods used in the field.
-We simulated both additive genetic models, which VLA was designed to detect, and multiplicative genetic models, where it is expected that other methods would have better performance.
-The models had varying degrees of marginal environmental and genetic effects and GxE effects and included pure GXE models with no marginal effects.
-Additionally, we simulated binary traits with both balanced and imbalanced case/control proportions and continuous traits with both Gaussian and non-Gaussian distributions.

-For each simulation scenario, we generated vectors of the environment and covariate from standard normal distribution and determined genotype dosage values to acquire an actual SNP randomly picked from Phase 3 of the 1000 Genomes Project Phase 3 (Consortium 2012; Consortium and others 2015), with an MAF≥0.01 and a varying sample size varying from 24 and 216.
+In each simulation repeat we generated vectors of environment and covariate with a normal, and drew genotype dosage values form an actual SNP randomly picked from the 1000 Genomes Project (Consortium 2012; Consortium and others 2015) with an MAF≥0.01 and a sample size between from 24 to 216.

+Figure 4a: Simulation studies with a Gaussian phenotype

+Left: GxE-induced additive variance loci with no environmental main effect; Middle: GxE-induced additive variance loci with an environmental main effect; Right: multiplicative variance loci.
+DLM: double linear model; VLA: variance locus analysis/curve upwardness test; LVT: Levene’s test; DRM: deviation regression model

-We first treated the phenotype additively, as the sum of a strong covariate effect, weak genotype main effect, possible environmental main effect, and possible GxE effect.
-We considered scenarios with pure GxE effects as well as co-occurring environmental and GxE effects.
-All of the scenarios gave rise to additive variance loci.
-Secondly, as a comparison, we let the genotype directly affect the phenotypic variance in log scale, which gave rise to multiplicative variance loci.
-In all three scenarios, rejecting the null (i.e., declaring a genotype GxE candidacy) in all three scenarios contribute to a method’s true positive rates, or power.
-Next, for each of the scenarios, we simulated a corresponding null scenario by zeroing out either the GxE effect (additive variance loci) or the genetic effect on logged phenotypic variance (multiplicative variance loci).
-In these scenarios, rejecting the null in these latter scenarios add to a method’s false positive rate.
+We first treat the phenotype additively, as the sum of strong covariate effect, weak genotype main effect, possible environmental main effect, and possible GxE effect.
+We consider scenarios of pure GxE effect or coexisting environmental and GxE effect.
+Both scenarios give rise to additive variance loci.
+Secondly, as a comparison, we let the genotype directly affect the phenotypic variance in log scale, giving rise to multiplicative variance loci.
+Rejecting the null (i.e., declaring an SNP significant) increased a method’s true positive rate, or power.
+Next, for each scenario, we simulate a corresponding null scenario by zeroing out either the GxE effect (additive variance loci) or the genetic effect on logged phenotypic variance (multiplicative variance loci), rejecting the null increased a method’s false positive rate.

-We compared four methods, namely, the proposed variance locus analysis / curve upwardness test (VLA), double linear model (DLM), deviation regression model (DRM), and Levene’s robust test (LVT).
-We ran 20,000 repeats for each scenario.
-In all scenarios, we fixed the size of test to 0.05, that is, rejecting the null if the p-value of a method’s primary statistics is less than 0.05.
-A method was considered superior if it exerts higher true positive rate (power) while also controlling the false positive rate.
-To accurately compare methods and account for both false positive and true positive rates, we report and compare the net positive rate, defined as the true positive rate minus the false positive rate.
+We compared four methods, namely, the proposed variance locus analysis (VLA), double linear model (DLM), deviation regression model (DRM), and Levene’s robust test (LVT).
+We run 20,000 repeats for each scenario.
+In all scenarios, we fixed the alpha to 0.05.
+A method is superior if it had a high true positive rate (power) while controlling the false positive rate in the first place.
+We report the net positive rate, which is the true positive minus false positive rate.

-Figure 4a compares the performance of VLA with a Gaussian phenotypes.
-When a pure GxE was present without an environmental main effect, VLA gave the best performance in identifying candidate SNPs (Figure 4a, left).
-For an environmental main effect, other methods work better performance with greater sample sizes (Figure 4a, middle).
-With multiplicative variance loci, VLA was underperformed as expected (see the Methods section for details).
-The Supplement describes in “methods”).
-For detailed description of simulating scenario for a Gaussian phenotype, see “Gaussian phenotype” under section “1. simulation” in the supplement materials.
-For a more traditional display of false positive rate alongside true positive rate, refer to figure (s1a) in the same supplement material.
+Figure 4a compares the performance for Gaussian phenotype.
+For a pure GxE effect without environmental main effect, VLA had the best performance in identifying candidate SNPs (Figure 4a, left); with environmental main effect, other methods had better with larger sample sizes (Figure 4a, middle); with multiplicative variance loci, VLA underperformed as expected (explained in detail the simulation scenario of Gaussian phenotype, and Figure s1a in the Supplement provides a traditional display of false positive and true positive rates.

-Figure 4b: Simulation studies with a balanced binary phenotype
+Figure 4b: Simulation studies for balanced binary phenotype